ezmiller/music-collection/README.md

 npm install
 ```

-To run the program you do: `.music`.
+To run the program you do: `./music`.

 To run the tests you do `npm run test`.